JSJ splittings for all Artin groups: Introduction

 \subsection{Acknowledgements}

-We thank Yassine Guerch and Gilbert Levitt for suggesting the application to acylindrical hyperbolicity of automorphism groups; we are also grateful to Kaitlin Ragosta and Ruta Sliazkaite for insightful discussions.
-A special thanks goes to our supervisors Laura Ciobanu, Alessandro Sisto, and Alexandre Martin for comments on a first draft of this document.
+We thank Yassine Guerch and Gilbert Levitt for suggesting the application to acylindrical hyperbolicity of automorphism groups, and Francesco Fournier-Facio for pointing us towards its corollaries.
+We are also grateful to Kaitlin Ragosta for enlightenments on spherical Artin groups, to Bianca Marchionna for pointing us towards the connections to graph theory, and to Ruta Sliazkaite for insightful discussions.
+A special thanks goes to our PhD supervisors Laura Ciobanu, Alessandro Sisto, and Alexandre Martin for comments on a first draft of this document.